yona-lang/homepage/content/docs/syntax.md

 end
 ```

 Same as with function definition patterns, patterns in the `case` expression can contain guard expressions, as is the case in the *tuple* pattern in the example above.
-Patterns with a guard expression will match only a guard evaluated to `true` can be found.
+Patterns with a guard expression will be matched only the guard evaluated to `true`.
+Note that each pattern may have multiple guard expression, in which case the first one evaluated to `true` will match.
 Guards are tried in the order they are specified in.

 ## **`if` expression**: conditions
 `if` is a conditional expression that takes form: